mike-duvall/kanban-now-card-service/README.md

 # Kanban Now Card Service

-This is a basic service for handling Kanban cards for my web app I'm calling KanbanNow.
+This is a basic service for handling Kanban cards for KanbanNow, my personal Kanban web app.

 KanbanNow is currently only for my personal use and use by a few beta testers.